alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

 You can find more information about how to configure the PHP buildpack at the [PHP buildpack configuration documentation](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html) [external link].

-Refer to the code below for examples on how to connect your app to MySQL or PostreSQL.
+Refer to the code below for examples on how to connect your app to MySQL or PostgreSQL.

 ### Example code - MySQL